LucasJJulien/PerfectDesign/README.md

 The guiding principles of PerfectDesign are as follows:
 - Utility and desktop first architecture
-- Freedom - you aren't forced to choose from pre-curated lists like ```text-sm```, although they are available for uniformity
+- Custom values prioritized - you aren't forced to choose from pre-curated lists like ```text-sm```
+- Adheres to vanilla CSS standards

 ## Table of contents
 - [Roadmap](#roadmap)